adityakamath/SCServo_Linux/README.md

 5. Execute the example: `sudo ./WritePos /dev/ttyUSB0`

 Note: Adjust /dev/ttyUSB0 according to the serial port of your device
-Note: The example provided is for the WritePos program in the SMS/STS folder under the aforementioned directory.
-Choose the appropriate testing directory based on your specific requirements.

 ## Structure